How can you improve on rugelach, the world’s most perfect cookie? Make a red velvet rugelach and prepare to be amazed!!

 - Combine 1 package room temperature cream cheese with powdered sugar.

-- Roll out each ball on a lightly floured surface into a ⅛ inch thick circle, keeping the other balls in the fridge until you are ready for them.
+- Roll out each ball on a floured surface into a ⅛ inch thick circle, keeping the other balls in the fridge until you are ready for them.
+Make sure to use enough flour to prevent sticking.

 - Spread a thin layer of cream cheese on the circle, sprinkle evenly with sugar.